Roscoe C. Howard, Jr.

 - “Kumho Tire v.
 Carmichael - Facts and Background” 9 The Kansas Journal of Law & Public Policy 134 (Fall 1999)

-- Moderator, Twenty-Second Annual National Seminar on the Federal Sentencing Guidelines, Tampa Bay Chapter of the Federal Bar Association, National Association of Criminal Defense Lawyers and the Criminal Justice Section of the American Bar Association, Orlando, Florida (May 22, 2013)
+- Moderator, Twenty-Second Annual National Seminar on the Federal Sentencing Guidelines, Tampa Bay Chapter of the Federal Bar Association, National Association of Criminal Defense Lawyers and the Criminal Justice Section of the American Bar Association, Fraud/Theft Offenses I, Orlando, FL (May 22, 2013)

 - Speaker, "Fraud Investigation of Oil and Gas Market Manipulation," Webinar hosted by West LegalEd Center (February 26, 2013)